Code-Institute-Submissions/MS1-Project-Wepre-Hall/README.md

 ## Acknowlegements

-- Friends and family for their honest opinions
+- Friends and family for their honest opinions and checking responsiveness on there devices
 - Code Institute Slack Channel for valuable guidance and opinions
 - Mentor Rohit for guidance